Content MarketingE-commerce and RetailSales Enablement, Automation, and Performance

 The fix it call-to-action can lead to a sale, but more often it precedes it.

 You’ll see many businesses using a fix it call-to-action almost immediately.
-That’s fine if the problem you’re trying to solve is so obvious that it needs to introduction.
+That’s fine if the problem you’re trying to solve is so evident that it needs no introduction.

 But for many business owners, that problem can be obscure.
-Many times our prospects feel the pain, but don’t know where that pain is coming from.
+Often, our prospects feel the pain, but they don’t know where it’s coming from.
 If you find yourself having to explain that to your prospects, you may be jumping to the fix it call-to-action too quickly.

-The Shopper knows what his or her problem is and wants it fixed.
+The Shopper knows what their problem is and wants it fixed.
 Any language that encourages him or her to fix that problem qualifies.

-It’s a strong call-to-action and can often be used to figure out what kind of prospect you have and how best to help them.
+It’s a strong call-to-action and can often be used to determine the type of prospect you have and how best to assist them.

-Often, fix it calls-to-action come in groups with the prospect choosing the one that is aligned with their need.
-Here, the marketing strategy is to sort prospects by need segments so you can point them in the direction of the right solution.
+Often, fix-it calls to action come in groups, with the prospect choosing the one that is aligned with their need.
+Here, the marketing strategy involves sorting prospects by need segments, allowing you to direct them to the most suitable solution.

 The buying trigger here is interacting with your fix it call-to-action.
-By clicking on it, your prospect has raised their hand and indicated, yes, they do in fact have the pain you’re describing and want a way for it to go away.
+By clicking on it, your prospect has raised their hand and indicated that they do have the pain you’re describing and want a way to alleviate it.
 Now, it’s time to discuss how you do that.

-Lesson: You need to present the benefits of your product or service in a way that matches the need of your Shopper – just the facts at this point, but no sooner.
+Lesson: You need to present the benefits of your product or service in a way that matches the needs of your Shopper – just the facts at this point, but no sooner.

 Want help with the sales conversation that should follow the fix it call-to-action?
 Download this free High-Ticket Sales Script and fill in the blanks to close more high-ticket service deals:

-If that decision is positive, your prospect move from being a shopper to being a Buyer.
+If that decision is favorable, your prospect moves from being a shopper to being a Buyer.

-A buyer is somebody who’s ready to make a purchase.
+A buyer is somebody ready to make a purchase.

-Have you ever walked out of store because you couldn’t buy what you wanted to?
+Have you ever walked out of a store because you couldn’t buy what you wanted to?

-Retailers that make it obvious to find the cash register do well.
+Retailers that make it easy to locate the cash register tend to do well.
 Either it’s in an obvious place or you are accompanied by a salesperson who will take you there personally.

 Anything else is a failure of experience.
 You can’t be growing customers if they can’t buy from you.

-If so, don’t “hide the cash register.”
-Make sure your prospect knows how to become a customer.
+If so, don’t hide the cash register.
+Ensure your prospect understands how to become a customer.

 Interacting with a Buyer: “Buy Now”

-The most direct and common call-to-action is the one that expects the prospect to whip out their wallet: buy now!
+The most direct and common call-to-action is the one that expects the prospect to take immediate action: buy now!

-Other times, buy now may be phrased in terms of the product you’re looking to buy.
+At other times, buy now may be phrased in terms of the product you’re looking to purchase.
 Such as Become a Member or Build My Plan.
-This type of wording is much more relevant and specific to the situation and can lift response by personalizing the request.
+This type of wording is more relevant and specific to the situation, and can enhance the response by personalizing the request.

-Sometimes buy now doesn’t involve money, but instead requires the prospect to get started with the product for free.
-This variation is common among “freemium” business models, products that have a free trial period, or a money-back guarantee.
+Sometimes, buy now doesn’t involve money, but instead requires the prospect to get started with the product for free.
+This variation is common among freemium business models, which offer products with a free trial period or a money-back guarantee.

 In all of these cases, the buy now call-to-action is directed at a prospect ready to commit.